sfc-gh-aabouhadid/snowpark_examples/README.md

 # snowpark_examples
 Various examples and demos primary using Snowpark for Python.

-Most of those will use a `creds.json` file with the credentials needed to connect to your Snowflake account with the following structure
+Most of those will use a `creds.json` file, stored in this directory, with the credentials needed to connect to your Snowflake account with the following structure
 ```json
 {
     "account":"MY SNOWFLAKE ACCOUNT",